Say yes to food that makes a difference.

 This may be the heirloom tomato you see in your mind when you hear “heirloom tomato”.
 Its big with an irregular shape, not quite round, not quite oval, its been described as having shoulders!
 Cherokee Purple is one of the oldest heirlooms.
 These smokey sweet tomatoes perfectly represent the power of seed-saving seed-sharing and preserving our culinary heritage.

 A medium-sized, maroon beefsteak tomato that found its way here from Crimea on the Black Sea, an area famous for its perfect tomato summers.

 A classic heirloom that dates back to 1885.
 Reddish pink in color with superb-sweet flavor, Brandywine is a slow-grower, but well worth the wait for its classic tomato profile.

 Legendary for being one of the original tomatoes saved by the Ott family in Iowa in the 1800’s.
-The Otts went on to cultivate Seed Savers Exchange, which is where we continue to get our seeds today.
+The Otts went on to cultivate Seed Savers Exchange, which is where we continue to get our seeds mtoday.
 Who could be surprised that the German Pink would inspire a movement, with its rich sweet flavor and versatility.
 Funny thing is, they also don’t produce many seeds, so you can see why it is important to save them!

 Vibrant and orange, meaty and mild, with few seeds.
 Darrell Kellogg from Michigan is rumored to have saved a few from a friend in West Virginia.
 Kellogg, a railroad supervisor not a cereal magnate, knew a good tomato, its orange profile lends a papaya flavor uniqueness to our bliss.